| |

 boy with knife1

-From Siem Reap I took off to Phnom Penh on my own.
-The rest of my family and group of travelers left for Singapore that morning and I took a tuk tuk to the airport.
-Tuk Tuks were my favorite forms of transportation in Cambodia!
-The airport transfer only cost me $4 and it was an enjoyable ride seeing all of the locals going at our max speed of 15 mph – I wish they had these in NY!
-When I arrived at the airport, I experienced my first cancelled flight.
-Normally this would be a terrible situation in which I would have to wait around and try to figure out how I could get to Phnom Penh – spending half of the day in the airport.
+When I arrived at the airport, I experienced my first canceled flight.
+Normally, this would be a terrible situation in which I would have to wait around and try to figure out how I could get to Phnom Penh – spending half of the day in the airport.
 However, in the same breath that they told me the flight had been cancelled, they said that they had rebooked me on another airline that leaves 10 minutes later…I really do like this country!

 skulls

-photos s21 I also went to the S21 prison, now called the Tuol Sleng Genocide Museum.
-It used to be a high school prior to April 1975 however it was turned into a prison and torture chamber during the war.
+I also went to the S21 prison, now called the Tuol Sleng Genocide Museum.
+It used to be a high school prior to April 1975; however, it was turned into a prison and torture chamber during the war.
 They kept fairly good records of who was there since they took a picture of each prisoner as they arrived.
-I really have no words for what I saw in S-21 Museum – just a sick feeling in my stomach.
+I really have no words for what I saw in the S-21 Museum – just a sick feeling in my stomach.

-That night I relaxed by the river.
-There’s a lovely riverside park and many hotels and restaurants along the popular stretch.
-It was Sunday night and apparently that’s the big night out in Phnom Penh.
-The river road was packed with motorbikes, cars, tuk tusk, and bicycles.
-Families were out in mass in the park, just sitting, eating at local vendors, and people watching.
 The city thrived – just like Central Park on a Saturday during spring – people everywhere!
 I walked around and just watched the people around me, watched the families interact, and watched the couples sit by the river enjoying their ‘moment’.
 I finally went to the Foreign Correspondents Club and had a glass of wine overlooking the street below.
-I was thoroughly entertained by the traffic and people watching!
+I was thoroughly entertained by the traffic and people-watching!

 Leave a Reply